|

 The Sum of All Fears.

 The trademark of Tom Clancy's series of Jack Ryan action thrillers is the accurate description of military hardware and procedure.
-But there is more than a dramatic story line and nail-biting tension: Clancy has a deep understanding of international political conflicts and he is able to realistically paint fundamental human responses to extreme danger and unbarable
+But there is more than a dramatic story line and nail-biting tension: Clancy has a deep understanding of international political conflicts and he is able to realistically paint fundamental human responses to extreme danger and unbearable

 pressure.